ChrNorre/Norre-ppnm/exam - Yet another cubic sub-spline/readme.txt

 Considering how long we got for this exam, and how easy it would be,
 	I might as well have made my own Akima sub-spline, though, I see that that would be another exam question.
-Due to other exams, i started working on 26-06-2021